ReactFinland/future-frontend-site/content/for-sponsors.md

 We held the first edition of Future Frontend conference in 2023 as a successor to [React Finland](https://react-finland.fi/).
 While we followed the lessons learned from our earlier conferences, we also iterated further on it and most importantly expanded the scope to be future oriented.
 The first two events were moderate successes and as a sponsor you can help us deliver the event beyond the exceptations of our attendees while supporting your business targets (brand visibility, recruitment, making sure we have a world-class event in Finland, etc.).
-The fourth edition (2026) will take place 8-9.6.26 at Dipoli, Espoo, Finland.
+The latest edition (2026) will take place 8-9.6.26 at Dipoli, Espoo, Finland.
 After the conference, we have 2-3 days of workshops distributed to our partner companies.
 It is also a good chance to do a company retreat if you are coming from abroad and we can recommend local options (cottages etc.).

 ## International speakers with local flavor included